 Following a vehicle accident, a victim can face two different types of traumatic brain injuries, which are:

 TBI is also classified according to severity, such as mild or severe TBI.
 A mild TBI is a mild head injury due to an external blow to the head.
-For example, a concussion is a form of mild TBI, while a traumatic cerebral aneurysm is a form of severe brain injury.
+For example, a concussion is a mild TBI, while a traumatic cerebral aneurysm is a severe brain injury.

 A TBI occurs due to an external, violent blow to the head or penetration of the brain.
 Most TBI cases are due to violent blasts or strong jerking movements that can shake the brain inside the skull.
 These are very common in car accidents, thus increasing the chances of a victim experiencing a traumatic brain injury.